Mantaro/mantaro-api/README.md

 # Mantaro's API
 Mantaro API: Pokémon, Character and Hush Achievements Wrapper

+This is quite wonky and hacky, but that's all I got on here.
+Thanks for passing by!

 Copyright (C) 2016-2019 **David Rubio Escares** / **Kodehawa**

 ```